 Before the start of the matches, robots are subject to the supervision of a referee who checks their compliance with the rules.
 Robots must be able to easily show all their mechanisms.

-The ancillary systems (accessories, beacons, calculation device, etc.) will also be subject to static control (size, mass, presence of mandatory elements, etc.).
+The ancillary systems (accessories, control panel, etc.) will also be subject to static control (size, mass, presence of mandatory elements, etc.).

 I.3.b.
 DYNAMIC APPROVAL